National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 Experience

-• Strong understanding of GCP, ICH, GDP, relevant CFRs; familiarity with MHRA, EMA, and international regulations is a plus.
+• Strong understanding of GCP, ICH, GDP, and relevant CFRs; familiarity with MHRA, EMA, and international regulations is a plus.

 • Experience with clinical trial site start-up and initiation.